Keldon Rush

 Advancing AI — Internal Podcast

-Created and hosted an internal podcast at Disney covering MCP development, agentic runbooks, AI-assisted workflows, and developer tooling.
-Two seasons, seven-plus episodes — built to shift engineering culture, not just ship code.
+Created and hosted an internal podcast at Disney covering MCP server development, agentic runbooks, and the prompt-engineering patterns I rely on day-to-day.
+Two seasons, nine episodes and counting — built to shift engineering culture, not just ship code.

 Technical Leadership AI Advocacy Culture Building